Gabriel Katopodis: Ministry of Public Works

 On 6 December 2019, the newly elected president of Argentina, Alberto Fernández, announced the entirety of his incoming cabinet, in which Katopodis was touted to be the new Minister of Public Works.
 He assumed the position alongside the rest of the cabinet on 10 December 2019.
 His deputy in the mayoralty, Fernando Moreira, took his position as intendente upon his appointment in the ministry.

 In 2020 he denounced that the previous administration had amassed a $ 35,000-million debt on public works, and up to 60% of all ongoing works were completely paralyzed.
 Katopodis stated that due to the accumulated debt, the ministry's priorities would be federal integration, job creation, and the completion of ongoing works.

+Following the end of his term, he was appointed Minister of Public Works of Buenos Aires Province, under Governor Axel Kicillof.

 Personal life

 Katopodis is married to Nancy Cappelloni, a school teacher and politician, with whom he has two children.
 Since the 1980s the Katopodis household has lived in San Martín, part of the Greater Buenos Aires metropolitan area.
 He is a supporter of Boca Juniors.

 Katopodis observes the Greek Orthodox faith.